weather-eye/weathereye.org/WeatherEye-Backup.md

 In the future, additional more targeted backup tools will also be provided for [[WeatherEye RDBMS]], [[WeatherEye Filestore]] and also the capture the configuration (state) of applications without a full-server backup.

-CAUTION: Installing Proxmox Backup Client in a Cloud environments may result in large data transfer out fees unless [[WeatherEye Backup]] is installed in the same network.
+CAUTION: Installing Proxmox Backup Client in a Cloud environments may result in large data transfer out fees unless it is installed in the same network.

 ---
 *Status:*